rileycoyote87/DJI-Ronin-RS2-Log-and-Replay/README.md

 6) move the ronin using joystick or force mobile
 7) use `CTRL-C` in terminal to end the program
 8) run `ronin-play` in termal to playback the movement
+9) run `can-down` to de-initialize the can controller

 ## Required dependencies